datatrail-jhu/10_dsjob/video_scripts/03_website_script.md

 Well, in order for the preview to appear correctly, we have to make a slight change to how the website looks for links on the website.
 To do this, open up the config.toml file within the project directory.

 Search for the line baseurl equals slash.
-After this line, add the two lines of code you see highlighted here.
+After this line, add the two lines of code you see highligthed here.
 Additionally, change the title of your website to include your name, as you see here.

 Save these changes.
 The preview of your website should update automatically in that tab that appeared previously.
 However, if it doesn't, you'll want to run the code you see here in the R Console.